hintinteractive/hintapi/README.md

 		{
 			access_token : "facebook_access_token",
-			device : "enum_devices" /*to be filled by the client SDK*/ }
+			device : "enum_devices", /*to be filled by the client SDK*/
+			lifeTimeHrs: "24", /*must be less than equal to fb access_token's expiry.
+If not provided use enum_expiries.jwt*/ }

 4. Request headers: